- Federico Lecumberry, Dr. Ing. (Head)

 A second line of research is related to signal processing with applications to structural biology.
 Solving the molecular structure of complex macromolecules usually requires the integration of different techniques, the combination of X -ray Crystallography and Cryo-Electron Microscopy (CryoEM) allows to integrate molecular and cellular approaches in order to determine high resolution density maps.
 Thus, it aims to create a group of researchers with expertise in signal processing with applications to crystallography and CryoEM.
 For the success of this line of research is essential the collaboration with other research groups within IP Montevideo and the identification of specific joint projects of interest.

-We are currently organizing the theoretical and practical course “Processing and Analysis of Fluorescence Microscopy Images“ to be held at the Institut Pasteur de Montevideo in March 2016.
+In 2016 we co-organized the “Processing and Analysis of Fluorescence Microscopy Images“.
 The global aim of this course is to equip students to address fluorescence microscopy imaging questions from a comprehensive and quantitative perspective, and to foster two types of students: those with biological background and those trained in quantitative sciences such as mathematics and physics.
 Theoretical and practical sessions will be organized in a way that the skills of one group of students will help the other group.

 As part of the regular courses offered by the Signal Processing Department (Universidad de la República) the LPS connect the student with introductory and advanced courses in signal and image processing, pattern recognition, programming, information theory, among others.

 Research Assistants at the LPS are performing posgraduate thesis or are at the last stages of their undergraduate degree in electrical engineering.
 The LPSalso promotes short internships for undergraduate student from the School of Engineering (Universidad de la República) for working in interdisciplinary projects.